christopheraue/m-ruby-concurrently/docs/Introduction.md

 Concurrently lets every thread run an [event loop][Concurrently::EventLoop].
 These event loops are responsible for watching IOs and scheduling evaluations of concurrent procs.
-They **must never be interrupted, blocked or overloaded.**
-A healthy event loop is one that can respond to new events immediately.
+Evaluations are scheduled by putting them into a run queue ordered by the time they are supposed to run.
+The run queue is then worked off sequentially.
+If two evaluations are scheduled to run a the same time the evaluation scheduled first is also run first.

 Event loops *do not* run at the exact same time (e.g. on another cpu core) parallel to your application's code.
-Instead, your code yields to them if it waits for something. **An event loop is (and only is) entered if your code calls `#wait` or one of the `#await_*` methods.** Later, when your code can be resumed the event loop yields back to it.
+Instead, your code yields to them if it waits for something: **The event loop is (and only is) entered if your code calls `#wait` or one of the `#await_*` methods.** Later, when your code can be resumed the event loop schedules the corresponding evaluation to run again.

+Keep in mind, that an event loop **must never be interrupted, blocked or overloaded.** A healthy event loop is one that can respond to new events immediately.

-These properties of event loops can lead to the following effects:
+All in all, the properties of event loops can lead to the following effects:

 ### A concurrent proc is scheduled but never run